The pleasant climate, the unique beauty of the Swiss mountains and the numerous activities make Zermatt an unforgettable experience in summer.

-A leisurely walk through the village, with interesting information about the history of Zermatt can be found here.
+A leisurely walk through the village, with interesting information about the history of Zermatt.

 On foot or by cable car – in Zermatt and the surrounding mountains there are numerous first-class restaurants and cafés with panoramic views.
 You can find a complete list of our recommendations in our Restaurant Guide.

 The mountain railways take you up to the Klein Matterhorn at 3883 metres above sea level without much movement.
 Once you have reached the top, you can enjoy the unique view with a cup of tea in the restaurant.
 Mountain railroads are a popular way to experience the breathtaking scenery of the Zermatt Valley and surrounding mountains.

 Overview of hiking trails in and around Zermatt.
 (Source: Zermatt Tourism)

 Zermatt is a tourist attraction all year round, but there are some routes that are accessible only in summer.
 Basically, thanks to the better weather, the highest peaks are accessible mainly in summer.